-Mistake 4: Marketing for marketing's sake
+MISTAKE 4: Marketing for Marketing's Sake

-Marketing communications are a strategic effort on the part of your organization that help you achieve a larger goal.
-If you find that your goal is to increase awareness, build knowledge, or receive a high number of views, you're not thinking expansively enough about your goal.
-Your marketing should try to accomplish a truly measurable goal that helps your organization achieve its mission: an increase in volunteers, growth in donations, a change in policy, or a change in attitudes.
+Marketing communications are strategic efforts by your organization to help you achieve a larger goal.
+If your goals are simply to increase awareness, build knowledge, or receive a high number of views, you need to think bigger.
+Your marketing should try to accomplish a truly measurable goal that helps your organization move toward it, like an increase in volunteers or donations or a change in policy or attitudes.

-One way to make sure that your communications are properly focused is to begin by writing your call to action.
+One way to make sure that your communications are properly focused is to write a call to action.
 What are you asking people to do?
 Does it help your organization succeed?
 If so, you're on the right track.